benhaotang/lie/README.md

-lie for Python 3.12 (WIP, not working as of now)
+lie for Python 3.12 (WIP, can compile but not working as of now)
 ===

 # RoadMap and status

-- [x] fix compiling issue with modern gcc and python
+- [x] fix compiling issue with modern gcc 13.3 and python 3.12
 - [ ] make it usable(fix random Unknown error problem)

 # Original README